rafiarman123/rafiarman123/README.md

 ### Hi there 👋, It's me, Rafi Bin Arman
 #### Business Intelligence Analyst

-As BI Analyst, I apply my passion and skills in data analytics to support the company's digital transformation and innovation in the healthcare sector.
-I prepare and harmonize data of various KPIs in a Python-based analytical table in Databricks, extract and analyse data with SQL in Teradata, and visualize the results using Power BI.
-I also leverage machine learning to identify drivers of spare parts costs and optimize the inventory management.

-I am pursuing my master's degree in business analytics at Otto-von-Guericke University Magdeburg, where I learn and explore various topics such as operations research, blockchain, programming languages, and data science.
-I have a bachelor's degree in economics from the University of Rajshahi.
-I have also obtained multiple certifications in Python, SQL and Power BI.
+As BI Analyst, I apply my passion and skills in data analytics and Machine Learning to support the company's digital transformation and innovation.
+I am pursuing my master's degree in business analytics at Otto-von-Guericke University Magdeburg, where I learn and explore various topics such as financial engineering, blockchain, programming languages, and data science.
+I have a bachelor's degree in economics from University of Rajshahi.
 I have a keen interest in voluntary activities, global affairs and social issues.

 Skills: Python / SQL / Power BI / MS Excel